nehalpatil7/time-series-imputation-app/ReadMe.md

 <br/>
 <br/>

-Implementation of ==time-series imputation system== that selects appropriate models based on dataset characteristics.
-The system uses a ==matrix-based lookup== approach combined with a ==decision tree== to determine the most suitable imputation method for different types of time-series data.
+Implementation of <mark>time-series imputation system</mark> that selects appropriate models based on dataset characteristics.
+The system uses a <mark>matrix-based lookup</mark> approach combined with a <mark>decision tree</mark> to determine the most suitable imputation method for different types of time-series data.

 > Core Objectives
 - Build a system for imputing missing values in time-series data